 Very similar to the hanging shower caddy top pick, this simplehuman over-the-door shower caddy has versatility and quality.
-The pivoting suction cups are a huge help if you have a tiled shower and guarantee you can get a good seal.Check Amazon Price
+The pivoting suction cups are a huge help if you have a tiled shower and guarantee you can get a good seal.Check Current Price

 - Shelves adjust horizontally and vertically.

 If you have a tiled shower, then you’re going to want some freedom to move the suction cups away from the crevices between tiles, so it gets the stability it needs.
 Anything less simply won’t work.